 Liquidity risk is the risk that Canadian Oil Sands will not be able to meet its financial obligations as they fall due.
 We are exposed to liquidity risk to the extent we have financing requirements related to significant capital or operating commitments.
-Our August, 2013 Senior Note maturity was refinanced with the issuance of the 2012 Senior Notes, and the next Senior Note maturity is in 2019.
-However, Canadian Oil Sands had approximately \$1,550 million in cash and cash equivalents and had \$1,540 million of unused credit facilities as at December 31, 2012 available to meet operating and capital requirements.
+Canadian Oil Sands had approximately \$806 million in cash and cash equivalents and had \$1,540 million of unused credit facilities as at December 31, 2013 available to meet operating and capital requirements.
 Despite our strong liquidity position, an inability to access the credit markets or equity markets combined with a sustained downturn in crude oil prices may seriously impact the Corporation's liquidity.